Mahendragiri (Odisha): Geography

-This is the second highest mountain peak of Odisha after Deomali in Koraput district.
+This is the fifth highest mountain peak of Odisha after KalyaMali (mountain) in Koraput district.
 It has interesting archaeological remains.

 Mahendragiri hill and its surrounding areas are recognized as a biodiversity hot spot due to numerous medicinal plants and other species that are found here.
 A haven for medicinal plants, Mahendragiri Hills, which is part of the Eastern Ghats, is home to over 600 flowering plants.
 The faunal diversity of the region is huge and particularly known for being a herpetofauna hotspot.

 The Ministry of Environment and Forests, GoI had proposed the State Government of Odisha in 1986 to declare the Mahendragiri hill as a Biodiversity Hotspot area.
 An expert committee of the Forest and Environment Department has also recommended that the bio-diversity hotspot Mahendragiri Hills should be declared as a Biosphere Reserve in 2014.

 The Mahendragiri Biosphere Reserve Committee, which was constituted in November, 2011, held its last meeting in December last after which it submitted its final report recommending that a Biosphere Reserve in Mahendragiri Hill Complex should be created.

 As per the survey carried out by Odisha Space Application Centre, the core area could be spread over 42.54 km2 while the buffer zone will have an area of 1577.02 km2.
 The transitional area is estimated at 3095.76 km2.
 The entire biosphere reserve, proposed at 4715.32 km2 area.